baptiste-roullin/tweet-to-toot/README.md

 Note on languages:

-- By default, we use the attribute present in each message of your Twitter archive, because it seems good at guessing (mainstream?) languages.
+- By default, we use the attribute present in each message of your Twitter archive, because it seems good at guessing languages (or at least western mainstream ones).
 So it's useful for preserving multi-lingual threads.
 - The priority order is: the `--lang` parameter, then the attribute from your archive, then the parameter from your Mastodon account.

 ## Caveats

+- Tweet-To-Toot keeps the Tweetback logic of getting pictures and videos from remote URLs present in your Archive.
+Unfortunately, these URLs may be outdated, even with a few weeks old export.
+Workarounds if you get a error:
+	- Move all the content from the folder `tweets_media` of your archive to the `media` folder of this project.
+	- Or request a fresh export.
 - Twitter can show threads with deleted messages in the middle.
 We can't.
 Workaround: Use it twice and the second time specifiy a `concatWith` option.
 - Use `wait` generously.
 Because Mastodon default rate limits can be quickly reached with media.
 And of course because of general respect to instance maintainers.
 - As Mastodon doesn't officially support a way for instances to customize a limit to message length, this tool assumes a default length of 500 caracters.
 When used with the `--merge` parameter, it can result in truncated messages.